 Liberty is one of South Africa’s oldest and most trusted financial service providers.
 They have expert advisors waiting to assist you in planning your financial future.
 It’s definitely worth that call.
 Be sure to have a look at the resources available on their website.

 What is your number 1 tip when it comes to being money savy and dealing with hidden costs?

-Leave a comment below, sharing one tip for staying ahead financially and managing all the hidden costs in your child’s education and you could win a Liberty Hamper.
-It includes a kids lunch recipe book, a Liberty sports bag with a swimming towel and a lunchbox.
+Leave a comment below, sharing one tip for staying ahead financially and managing all the hidden costs in your child’s education.